HexRweb/GhostHunter-server/README.md

      - Description: The dom element or a querySelector-friendly string of the _existing_ element to render results
      - Default: none
      - This is required. ghostHunterFrontend will fail if you don't provide it
+ - Properties
+   - `options` - The settings used for functionality.
+List of keys are available in the previous section
+   - `endpoint` - The HTTP endpoint where the backend lives
+   - `input` - The text input element
+   - `target` - The form element containing `input`
+   - `submitted` - The function that is executed when `target` is submitted.
+You can call it directly if you please
+   - `_search` - The data processing portion of the search action
+   - `search` - Sends an XHR request to the endpoint

 # Issues and Support